ClarkLindsay/users/README.md

 7. Quit
 ```

-Upon selection, it will call upon the application to its next change state.
+Upon selection, it will call upon the application to change its next change state.
+This change is different than all
+the others.
+Every other state change only has one option.
+This one has many.
+Being so, you must call `setNextState`
+with the correct state requested by the application user.

 #### Event `USER_CREATED`
 This event occurs after the `CREATE_USER` event and will take the passed data and print out a logical message with